tradertanmay/reddit-memes-virality-prediction/README.md

     c) **Feature Addition to Metadata**: To add features to the memes' metadata, execute the cells in the `metadata_with_features.ipynb` notebook sequentially.
 The enhanced metadata will be saved in a file named `metadata_with_features.csv`, consisting of the original metadata with additional features included.
    d) Ensure that memes_text_image.py are located in the same folder as the  `metadata_with_features.ipynb`file.
+3. **Memes Analysis**:

+- The final CSV file after preprocessing and feature engineering is `Complete_viral_dataset.csv`.
+- To conduct meme analysis, please utilize the `comprehensive_reddit_results_analysis.ipynb` notebook.
+- The resulting dataset after analysis is saved as `viral_analyze.csv`.

 By following these steps, researchers can replicate the study and extend the analysis with the provided dataset.